jameshughes89/cs2XX-ComputerArchitecture/site/assignments/assignment-4/assignment-4.rst

 ========================

 * Submit your completed Digital (*.dig*) files to Moodle
+* Submit your completed hex files for the programs
+* Submit the hex files for modifying look up tables
 * Do **not** compress the files before uploading to Moodle